Floor Mat Deep Dive

 REVIEWS / FLOOR MATS

 Floor mats are the first accessory every Model Y owner should buy.
-But which ones?
-We compared the 4 most popular options so you don't have to guess.
+We put five sets through real-world testing so you can skip the guesswork.

-- Best Brand Recognition: WeatherTech — you know the name, excellent containment
+- Best Brand Recognition: WeatherTech โ proven containment, excellent for harsh climates

 Why Floor Mats Are Non-Negotiable